Ed94/gencpp/project/Readme.md

 Major enum definitions and their associated functions used with the AST data

 * `ECode` : Used to tag ASTs by their type
-* `EOperator` : Used to tag operator overloads with thier op type
+* `EOperator` : Used to tag operator overloads with their op type
 * `ESpecifier` : Used with specifier ASTs for all specifiers the user may tag an associated AST with.
 * `AccessSpec` : Used with class and struct ASTs to denote the public, protected, or private fields.
 * `EnumT` : Used with def_enum to determine if constructing a regular enum or an enum class.
-* `ModuleFlag` : Used with any valid definition that can have export or import related keywords assoicated with it.
+* `ModuleFlag` : Used with any valid definition that can have export or import related keywords associated with it.

 #### Data Structures

 `StringCache` : Hash table for cached strings. (`StringCached` typedef used to denote strings managed by it)

 `Code` : Wrapper for `AST` with functionality for handling it appropriately.
-`AST` : The node data strucuture for the code.
+`AST` : The node data structure for the code.
 `Code Types` : Codes with typed ASTs.
 Body, Param, and Specifier have unique implementation, the rest use `Define_CodeType`
 `AST Types` : Filtered AST definitions.

 #### Gen Interface

-First set of fowards are either backend functions used for various aspects of AST generation or configurating allocators used for different containers.
+First set of forwards are either backend functions used for various aspects of AST generation or configurations allocators used for different containers.

-Interface fowards defined in order of: Upfront, Parsing, Untyped.
+Interface forwards defined in order of: Upfront, Parsing, Untyped.

 From there forwards for the File handlers are defined: Builder, Editor, Scanner.